Is the five-flow conjecture almost false?: Transfer matrix for flow polynomials of generalised Petersen graphs

-Now $\ell$ is conserved, and ${\sf O}_L$ cannot change the blocks of the partition containing {\em only} points from the bottom set $\{1,2,\ldots,L\}$, since the multiplication has been defined by acting on the top points only.
-Therefore, in the restriction to $A_L^{(\ell)}$, ${\sf O}_L$ is block-diagonal, with a number of identical blocks on the diagonal that corresponds to the number of partitions of the bottom points that do not form part of a link.
+In fact ${\cal O}'_L$ is block-diagonal with respect to a more refined partition of basis states.
+To see this, it suffices to observe that ${\cal O}'_L$ cannot change the blocks of the partition that contain {\em only} points from the bottom set $\{1,2,\ldots,L\}$, since the multiplication has been defined by acting on the top points only; nor can it amalgamate two blocks into one, or ``abandon'' a link by failing to connect it to the top row.
+Therefore, ${\cal O}'_L$ is block-diagonal, with the blocks of ${\cal O}'_L$ being indexed by partitions of the bottom points $\{1,2,\ldots,L\}$ together with a marking of $\ell$ of them as ``links''.
+Moreover, all the blocks corresponding to a given value of $\ell$ are {\em identical}, by virtue of the definition of the generators of $A_L$ and the restrictions imposed when going from ${\cal O}_L$ to ${\cal O}'_L$.

-As far as the determination of the eigenvalues goes, one can therefore restrict further the basis states of $A_L^{(\ell)}$ to partitions of the top points $\{1',2',\ldots,L'\}$ only, with precisely $\ell$ marked blocks (which were the links in the full partition monoid).
-Note that the marked blocks are {\em distinguishable}, since the action of ${\sf O}_L$ can still exchange their order (relative to the now forgotten fixed order of the links with respect to the bottom points $\{1,2,\ldots,L\}$).
-One can then finally block-diagonalise ${\sf O}_L$ by rearranging these restricted basis states into linear combinations that are irreducible representations $\lambda$ of the symmetric group $S_\ell$.
+As far as the determination of the eigenvalues goes, one can therefore restrict further the basis states of $A_L^{(\ell)}$ to partitions of the top points $\{1',2',\ldots,L'\}$ only, with precisely $\ell$ blocks (which were the links in the full partition monoid) being marked $1,2,\ldots,\ell$ (to indicate that they are connected, respectively, to the first, second,\ldots, $\ell$-th marked block on the bottom row).
+Note that the marked blocks carry {\em distinct} labels, since the action of ${\cal O}'_L$ can still exchange their order (relative to the now-forgotten fixed order of the links with respect to the bottom points $\{1,2,\ldots,L\}$).
+One can then finally block-diagonalise ${\cal O}'_L$ by rearranging these restricted basis states into linear combinations that are irreducible representations $\lambda$ of the symmetric group $S_\ell$.